 Services Civil & Structural Engineering

-This was the redevelopment of London Road in the City Centre of Liverpool over five individual sites.
-This involved the construction of approximately 1200 student beds encompassing all facilities including sports and fitness amenities.
-The model included for A3 type use (food and drink) on the ground floor for the majority of the buildings.
-The A3 use included fast food facilities, bars and restaurants.
+This involved the redevelopment of London Road in Liverpool city centre over five individual sites.
+This included the construction of approximately 1,200 student beds encompassing all facilities including sports and fitness amenities.
+The model included A3 type use (food and drink) on the ground floor for the majority of the buildings with fast food facilities, bars and restaurants.

-London Road is recognised of significant historical heritage by Liverpool City Council.
+London Road is recognised as an area of significant historical heritage by Liverpool City Council.
 The five development sites are adjacent to numerous historical buildings including the Everyman Theatre, Lime Street Station and The Royal Infirmary.

 As part of the development several existing terraced properties of significant heritage were retained and refurbished.
 This project was developed as a result of a five year nomination agreement with The School of Tropical Medicine.